- Target disease: VL

 - Project start: November 2010

-- Funding (since project start): Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), the Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; Médecins Sans Frontières/Doctors without Borders, International; Medicor Foundation, Liechtenstein; Ministry of Foreign and European Affairs (MAEE), France; Rockefeller Foundation, USA; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland; BBVA Foundation, Spain; Other private foundations and individuals.
+- Funding (since project start): Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), the Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; Médecins Sans Frontières/Doctors without Borders, International; Medicor Foundation, Liechtenstein; French Ministry for Europe and Foreign Affairs, France; Rockefeller Foundation, USA; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland; BBVA Foundation, Spain; Other private foundations and individuals.

 - Project status: Completed

 Since 2004, DNDi and LEAP have embarked on a clinical research programme with two specific objectives: to geographically extend all currently available VL drugs and to develop one to two new treatments.

 The LEAP 0208 Study, coordinated by DNDi and LEAP, to assess combinations of existing drugs to treat VL in Africa, aimed to evaluate the safety and efficacy of miltefosine monotherapy, AmBisome®-SSG, and AmBisome®-miltefosine combination treatments.
 Recruitment started in Kenya and Sudan in 2010 and ended in March 2012.
 Miltefosine, a drug originally developed for the treatment of breast cancer metastasis, is the only orally-administered drug against VL.
 It is registered and used in India and in some countries in Latin America.